What is Healthy Food?

 Protein is important because we need it for tissue maintenance, replacement, function and growth5.
 It can be found in lean meats, poultry, eggs, seafood; beans, peas, and lentils; and nuts, seeds, and soy products1.
 These are all healthy foods.
 The Recommended Dietary Allowance (RDA) for protein is 0.8 grams of protein per kilogram of body weight6.
 So, for a woman weighing 135 pounds who doesn’t exercise much, the minimum amount of protein needed each day is 49 grams.
 Again, this is the minimum amount needed.

 Our bodies need fats for tissue growth and hormone production5, but the type of fat that you eat is important.
 Saturated fat is most commonly found in animal fats.
 Except for palm and coconut oils, fats from plants have high levels of monounsaturated or polyunsaturated fats5.
 We want more of those than saturated fat.
-The estimated average requirement for adults is 20-35% of total calories from fat7.
-That is about 47 grams to 82 grams of fat per day if you eat 1,800 calories a day.
+The recommended amount of total fat each day for adults is 78 grams if you eat 2,000 calories a day7.
+If you’re trying to lose weight, it should be between 60-78 grams per day.

 What does a balance of macronutrients look like?